jfishe/panvimwiki/README.md

 ## Installation

+Panvimwiki requires [Pandoc].
-Panvimwiki requires [Pandoc] Installation with `conda` is recommended because the system version, e.g., with Ubuntu, may be too old.
+Installation with [pixi] is recommended because the system version, e.g., with Ubuntu, may be too old.
 Or download from the website.
-[Pypandoc] supports binary installation of pandoc using `pip`.
+[Pypandoc] supports binary installation of pandoc.

 Using the Vim 8 native packages, panvimwiki should install in `pack/*/opt/panvimwiki` because it depends on [:python3] and requires